Interstate 24: Monteagle Mountain reconstruction

+75/24 Split reconstruction

+Original configuration of the 75/24 Split in the early 1960s.

-The original interchange with I-75, which was a simple directional T design, had repeatedly been ranked as one of the top 10 worst freight bottlenecks in the US by the American Transportation Research Institute and contained several sharp curves and other safety hazards.
+The original interchange with I-75, which was a simple directional-T design, had repeatedly been ranked as one of the top 10 worst freight bottlenecks in the US by the American Transportation Research Institute and contained several sharp curves and other safety hazards.
 In December 2018, a contract was awarded to rebuild the interchange, with preliminary work beginning in May 2019.
 The project consisted of eliminating left-hand entrance and exit ramps from I-75 onto I-24, straightening curves, widening I-75 to six lanes through the interchange, widening two ramps from I-75 to I-24 to three lanes, replacing two overpass bridges, and construction of a collector–distributor facility that carries traffic directly from US 41 and the Tennessee Welcome Center along I-75 northbound, providing direct access to both I-75 northbound and I-24 westbound.
 Additional space was also provided to widen the remaining ramps between I-75 and I-24 to three lanes, which will be done in the second phase.
-The project was completed on August 19, 2021, at a cost of $133.5 million, making it the second-most expensive individual contract in state history at the time.
-The second phase will widen the adjacent segment of I-24 west of the interchange and lengthen auxiliary lanes on I-75 about 1.5 mi north of the interchange.
+The project was completed on August 19, 2021, for $133.5 million, making it the second-most expensive individual contract in state history at the time.

 In preparation for the second phase, the Belvoir Avenue overpass and Germantown Road underpass were replaced between May 2020 and August 2021; the latter replacement utilized accelerated bridge construction by shifting I-24 traffic onto the Germantown Road entrance and exit ramp and adjacent frontage roads.
+Construction on the second phase began on July 13, 2023.
+This project consisted of widening the section of I-24 between the split and Germantown Road, realignment of the ramps between the Germantown Road and Belvoir Avenue/Moore Road exits, extending the auxiliary lanes along I-75 to SR 320, replacing the bridge over the CSX railroad on I-75 between these two interchanges with a higher bridge, and expanding the ramps in the interchange into their final alignments.
+The project was originally slated for completion in late summer 2025, and the portion on I-24 and through the split was largely completed on time.
+However, in April 2025, TDOT officials announced that the section of I-75 around the railroad crossing and the SR 320 interchange was behind schedule, and the project would continue past its original deadline.
+In July 2025, further delays were reported, and the projected completion date was revised to spring 2026.
+The delays were reported to have been caused by coordination problems with CSX over the replacement of the railroad bridge, which pushed the start of that portion of the project to early 2024.
+The final phase was completed and dedicated in a ceremony on April 24, 2026.